 Developed by: Microprose & Mythos Games

-In the game, we play as the commander of the underground organization called X-Com, responsible for protecting the planet from the recent and sudden alien threat.
+In UFO: Enemy Unknown, we play as the commander of the underground organization called X-Com, responsible for protecting the planet from the recent and sudden alien threat.
 We will have to watch over the world and get the approval of all the governments that will finance us.
-With this funding, we will have to improve our base and strengthen our soldiers in order to be always one step ahead of the alien technologies.
-Definitely the starting point for those who want to get into this kind of games.
-Below you find the fantastic intro that anticipated the game menu.
+With this funding, we must improve our base and strengthen our soldiers in order to be always one step ahead of alien technologies.
+Definitely the starting point for those who want to get into this kind of game.

 - Command deadly close-combat battles